Pikeville Brain Injury Lawyer

 Traumatic brain injury (TBI) is a major cause of death and disability across the globe.
 The Centers for Disease Control and Prevention (CDC) reports that every year TBIs account for approximately 2.2 million emergency room visits, 280,000 hospitalizations and 50,000 deaths.

-When considering number of deaths from TBI, motor vehicle crashes were the second leading cause – 26 percent – behind accidental slips and falls.
+When considering number of deaths from TBI, motor vehicle crashes and unintentional falls were also leading causes.

-TBI can produce a number of physical, cognitive, social, emotional, and behavioral effects.
+TBI can produce a number of physical, cognitive, social, emotional and behavioral effects.
 Many victims experience significant changes to otherwise normal lives.
-It is estimated that brain injuries have caused around five million Americans to need lifetime help in order to manage daily activities.
+It is estimated that brain injuries have caused around 5 million Americans to need lifelong help in order to manage daily activities.

-With each day that passes, new symptoms can arise and additional care may be needed.
+With each day that passes, new symptoms can arise and additional care may be needed after experiencing TBI.
 That means large medical and doctor bills and a less-than-certain future for you and your family.
-It is important that you hire a skilled brain injury lawyer sooner rather than later so that the legal process can begin.
-The negligent parties need to be held accountable, and you need to secure the financial compensation you deserve.
-Billy is a compassionate and caring Pikeville brain injury lawyer who looks out for his clients by aggressively going after insurance companies and large corporations.
-For a free initial consultation about your case, call Billy at (606) 437-4488.
+It is important that you hire a skilled brain injury attorney in Kentucky sooner rather than later so that the legal process can begin.

 FREE Case Consult